EmpireCTF/empirectf/writeups/2020-08-22-Google-CTF/README.md

 Speaking of `map_position`, it is loaded from the memory location `0xF100`.
 The word stored there is `0x0011`, i.e. we start in the second column, second row.

 But the pattern generated into memory location `0x7000` does not really look like a maze.
 It is somewhat chaotic, but there are clearly no ways to navigate the empty positions.
 The answer comes from the conditional used to check wall bumps.
-Understanding the unaligned memory write-then-read access idion, it can be expressed instead as:
+Understanding the unaligned memory write-then-read access idiom, it can be expressed instead as:

 ```
 if ([0x7000 + ([0xF000 + map_position] & 0xFF) * 2]) ...